 The generated dataset was then used to train two models.
-One model was trained from scratch using augmented images and another model was trained with dataset 2 and refitted with the augmented images.
+One model was trained from scratch using augmented images.
+Another model previously trained on Dataset 2 was used as the pretrained model and then refitted with the augmented images (see Table 15).
 Both of them were tested on a dataset size of 4 million images, which includes 2 million images with augmentations and 2 million images without any augmentations.
-Table 14 summarizes the results.
+Table 15 summarizes the results.